ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

 There are some things to take note off.
 First, I did not make the subscription key required to make testing the API as simple as possible.
+(This is not recommended for production scenarios.)

 Second, both operations will load their respective policies from an XML file.
 Create a `validate-using-policy.operation.cshtml` and `validate-using-context.operation.cshtml` and add the following XML to both files.

-  > The `.cshtml` extension is recognized by the [Azure API Management Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement) and you get some intellisense support on policies.
+  > The `.cshtml` extension is recognized by the [Azure API Management Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement) and among other things gives you some intellisense support on policies.

 ```xml
 <policies>